Overflow of the Heart | Luke 1:25-55

 It drips with verses from the psalms.

-And even with her reference to Abraham, she recognizes this part she has been given to play as just another cog in the plan of redemption and restoration for Israel, and, as we know today, the world.
+In her reference to Abraham, she recognizes this part she has been given to play as another cog in the plan of redemption and restoration for Israel, and, as we know today, the world.
 It’s no small thing that God used not one but two barren women to speak to Mary during this time, especially in her conversation with the previously barren Elizabeth.
+Not only in her song does she give the call back to Hannah but also indirectly to Sarah, the wife of Abraham.

-“God said to Abraham, ‘As for your wife Sarai, do not call her Sarai, for Sarah will be her name.
+Genesis 17:15-16: “God said to Abraham, ‘As for your wife Sarai, do not call her Sarai, for Sarah will be her name.
 I will bless her; indeed, I will give you a son by her.
 I will bless her, and she will produce nations; kings of peoples will come from her.’”
-(Ge 17:15-16)

-Indeed even the ultimate King would come from Sarah, through the womb of Mary.
+Indeed even the ultimate King would come from Sarah, following a generational line all the way through to the womb of Mary.

 Mary was able to embrace this unexpected news from Gabriel because her foundation was solid.
 She was raised with scripture embedded deep in her heart and her mind.
 In fact, it was buried so deep within her that it formed and shaped her character that when she gave praise to the Lord in her conversation with Elizabeth, it was a mashup of all the Old Testament.
 Jesus himself says later, “For the mouth speaks from the overflow of the heart.”
 (Mt 12:34b)

-For the last 4 weeks, we have been studying Psalm 23 in preparation for Advent, the celebration of Christ's coming to earth.
-And while Mary’s song does not make reference to this particular passage, based on her entanglement with other scriptures woven into her heart, it would be a safe assumption that Psalm 23 would be as well.
+While Mary’s song does not make reference to Psalm 23 in this particular song, based on her entanglement with other scriptures woven into her heart, it would be a safe assumption that Psalm 23 would be as well.

 Imagine Mary reciting this as she has the Messiah growing in her womb.